Development of place value - concepts, sample activities, assessment, and evaluation

 They also know:

-As learners have numerous experiences with proportional models to learn place value of whole numbers the same models can be used to develop visual models for decimals and place value.
+As learners have numerous experiences with proportional models, to learn place value of whole numbers, the same models can be used to develop concrete and visual models for decimals and place value.

 Place value as decimals and exponential values